 I will continue carrying my little socks around.
 They might not have been for my first babies, but will, one day, after a thorough washing, fit the perfect little feet.

-—-Bio: I am a Northern British Columbia based writer.
-My fiction and short stories have been published in the Netherlands.
-After moving to Canada, I started blogging about my experiences in the North on www.survivingminus30.
+About the Author: Hannah Camus is a Northern British Columbia based writer.
+Her fiction and short stories have been published in the Netherlands.
+After moving to Canada, she started blogging about her experiences in the North on www.survivingminus30.